History of the Appalachian people in Chicago: Politics

 In the 1960s and 1970s, the Young Patriots Organization operated in Uptown.
 The YPO was a socialist, anti-racist organization composed primarily of young, poor white migrants from Appalachia, although membership was open to people of all races.
 The Young Patriots organized alongside other militant groups such as the Young Lords and the Black Panther Party as part of Fred Hampton's Rainbow Coalition.
 The Young Patriots grew out of a hillbilly street gang known as the Peace Makers and initially wore the Confederate flag, but eventually stopped wearing the flag out of respect for the Black Panthers.

 Religion

 Appalachian migrants to Chicago were overwhelmingly Protestant.
-Some migrants came from such isolated areas that they have never met any Catholics or Jews prior to migrating to Chicago.
+Some migrants came from such isolated areas that they had never met any Catholics or Jews prior to migrating to Chicago.
 Appalachian Southern Baptists founded numerous churches in Chicago.
 Chicago only had 9 Southern Baptist Convention-affiliated churches in 1950, but by 1959 that number had increased to more than 70 churches.